 Director of El Nadeem Center for Rehabilitation of Victims of Violence and Torture Magda Adly in an interview with Aswat Masriya on Oct.
 3, 2012

-Founded in 1993, El Nadeem provides "psychological management and rehabilitation to victims of torture," and has become reputable over the years, especially within the Egyptian civil society.
-The centre documents torture cases and campaigns against torture, sometimes speaking out about specific cases.
+Founded in 1993, El Nadeem provides "psychological management and rehabilitation to victims of torture," and has become reputable over the years, especially within Egypt's civil society.

 The center surveys and documents cases of torture, enforced disappearances and conditions inside Egyptian prisons.

 Last February, the health ministry threatened to close El Nadeem for "violations", that were not specified at the time.
 The move caused public outcry and criticism with rights groups and defenders locally and internationally condemning the attempt.

 International watchdog Human Rights Watch's Middle East director Sarah Leah Whitson criticized then El Nadeem's closure attempt saying its "unconscionable", especially "when Interior Ministry agents are committing rampant abuse of people in custody”.

 More than a dozen local rights groups considered the attempt "an assault" on independent rights organisations and announced their solidarity with the center in a February statement.

 Egypt recently reopened the investigation into the Non-Governmental Organisations (NGO) foreign funding case.